 DAT Trendlines displays a weekly snapshot of national average rates, which represents the rolling month to-date.
 The average that's dated April 21 is the average for the month of April until that date -- so it's a 21-day average.
 The average dated May 12 is for the month of May until that date, so it's a 12-day average.
 National average rates in Trendlines and in DAT RateView include lanes of 250 miles or more in the average.
 You can see rates in RateView for individual, short-haul lanes, but the national average rate is based only on 250-mile trips and longer.

-Analyze freight rate trends and negotiate from strength, with DAT RateView, a truckload pricing database of $57 billion in REAL transactions between carriers and brokers, 3PLs and shippers.
+Analyze freight rate trends and negotiate from strength, with DAT RateView, a truckload pricing database.